MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/07-Deploy-to-Azure-Container-Apps.md

 1. Now that the image is deployed, you need to create an Azure Container App that can run the container.

-1. Visit the [Azure Portal](https://portal.azure.com) in your browser and sign in.
+1. Visit the [Azure portal](https://portal.azure.com) in your browser and sign in.

 1. Type *container apps* in the top search bar and select **Container Apps** from the options that appear.

 1. Select **Create** in the toolbar.

     > [!NOTE]
-    > Although you're using the Azure Portal, a Container App can also be created by using the Azure CLI.
+    > Although you're using the Azure portal, a Container App can also be created by using the Azure CLI.
 For more information, see [Quickstart: Deploy your first container app](https://learn.microsoft.com/azure/container-apps/get-started).
 You'll see an example of how the Azure CLI can be used at the end of this exercise as well.

 1. Perform the following tasks:
     - Select your subscription.